google-deepmind/mujoco/doc/modeling.rst

    conversions.
 Instead it is normalized to unit length and copied into mjModel during compilation.
 When a model is saved as MJCF, all frame orientations are expressed as quaternions using this attribute.
 :at:`axisangle`: :at-val:`real(4), optional`
-   These are the quantities (*x, y, z, a*) mentioned above.
+   These are the quantities :math:`(x, y, z, a)` mentioned above.
 The last number is the angle of rotation, in degrees or radians as specified by the :at:`angle` attribute of :ref:`compiler <compiler>`.
 The first three numbers determine a 3D vector which is the rotation axis.
 This vector is normalized to unit length during compilation, so the user can specify a vector of any non-zero length.
-Keep in mind that the rotation is right-handed;
-   if the direction of the vector (*x, y, z*) is reversed this will result in the opposite rotation.
-Changing the sign of *a* can also be used to specify the opposite rotation.
+Keep in mind that the rotation is right-handed; if the direction of the vector :math:`(x, y, z)` is reversed this will result in the opposite rotation.
+Changing the sign of :math:`a` can also be used to specify the opposite rotation.
 :at:`euler`: :at-val:`real(3), optional`
    Rotation angles around three coordinate axes.
 The sequence of axes around which these rotations are applied is determined by the :at:`eulerseq` attribute of :ref:`compiler <compiler>` and is the same for the